islandproblem/islandproblem/essay.md

 - A complete list of terms — like options, optimal, and local optimum.

+- The underlying logical sequence that leads to AGIs reshaping Earth.

 - Inspirations and similar ideas:
-	- **Dan Hendrycks**: The Island Problem draws its competitive dynamics from Natural Selection Favors AIs over Humans.
+	- **Dan Hendrycks**: The Island Problem draws its competitive dynamics from :note{text="Natural Selection Favors AIs Over Humans" note="That project is here: " end-link-text="Natural Selection Favors AIs Over Humans" end-link="https://arxiv.org/abs/2303.16200"}.
 	- **Grabby Aliens, by Robin Hanson**: The AGIs in the Island Problem are grabby aliens developing here on Earth.
-	- **Gradual Disempowerment**.

-- The underlying logical sequence that leads to AGIs reshaping Earth.
+	- **Gradual Disempowerment**: The incremental process in the [No Matter How](#no-matter-how) section draws upon ideas from :note{text="this project" note="You can read it here: " end-link-text="Gradual Disempowerment" end-link="https://gradual-disempowerment.ai"}.

 ### Singularity: The last loop